cloudnative-pg/cloudnative-pg/docs/src/security.md

 ### PostgreSQL

-The current implementation of CloudNativePG automatically creates passwords and `.pgpass` files for the `postgres` superuser and the database owner.
+The current implementation of CloudNativePG automatically creates passwords and `.pgpass` files for the the database owner and, only if requested by setting `enableSuperuserAccess` to `true`, for the `postgres` superuser.

+!!!
+Warning
+    Prior to CloudNativePG 1.21, `enableSuperuserAccess` was set to `true` by default.
+This change has been implemented to improve the security-by-default posture of the operator, fostering a microservice approach where changes to PostgreSQL are performed in a declarative way through the `spec` of the `Cluster` resource, while providing developers with full powers inside the database through the database owner user.

-As far as encryption of password is concerned, CloudNativePG follows the default behavior of PostgreSQL: starting from PostgreSQL 14, `password_encryption` is by default set to `scram-sha-256`, while on earlier versions it is set to `md5`.
+As far as password encryption is concerned, CloudNativePG follows the default behavior of PostgreSQL: starting from PostgreSQL 14, `password_encryption` is by default set to `scram-sha-256`, while on earlier versions it is set to `md5`.